UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 When a confirmation request is received by the **Distributor**, it should first ensure that the operation is indeed supported for all offer parts in the booking (whether the **Distributor** is hosting those or they are coming from sub-providers).
-Indeed, OSDM (in MVP phase at least) will not support partial confirmation or partial fulfillment.
+Indeed, OSDM does not support partial confirmation or partial fulfillment.

 If this check is successful, then the execution of the confirm can start: